How to Look After a Young Kitten

-2. Create a schedule with your family or partner to make sure that there’s always somebody at home for the first couple of weeks.
+Create a schedule with your family or partner to make sure that there’s always somebody at home for the first couple of weeks.
 No spooky nights alone, please!

 For a cosy place, think comfortable and secluded, a bit like snuggling up to a kitty-momma.
 You might also want to introduce a dedicated scratching area before your inquisitive kitty introduces herself to your sofa!
 Grrr-eat!

-It creates a bond and is a great way of socializing your kitten.
+It creates a bond and is a great way of socialising your kitten.
 And like children, the simplest things can bring the biggest joy.
-Anything from a scrambled up news paper, an old sponge, a bouncy ball or a sock with your hand insight will bring joy to the cat and help her to settle.
+Anything from a crumpled up newspaper, an old sponge, a bouncy ball, or a sock with your hand inside will bring joy to the cat and help her to settle.

-And if you don’t want to your kitty to play with your plants, use double sided sellotape around the stems.
+And if you don’t want your kitty to play with your plants, use double sided sellotape around the stems.
 Cats don’t like sticky claws.
 Oops!

-5. If when training your kitten or cat to use the litter tray, you find your lil’ fur baby don’t want to use that tray, simply move it to the place where they had their last accident.
+If when training your kitten or cat to use the litter tray, you find your lil’ fur baby don’t want to use that tray, simply move it to the place where they had their last accident.
 When they get used to it, you can find a new place for it.
 Although remember, nobody likes to poop in public!
 Find a secluded place where they can go in privacy and never put it to close to their food or water.

-6. Stick with the recommended kitten food, as your kitty still has their baby teeth and so can’t swallow or bite big lumps.
+Stick with the recommended kitten food, as your kitty still has their baby teeth and so can’t swallow or bite big lumps.
 For now, fine dining is best for kitty.

 Here’s wishing you and your new fur family and long and happy life together.